rajas-walavalkar/aws-cb-redshift-boilerplate/CB-Session-2/README.md

 # aws-cb-redshift-boilerplate : Session 2
 This folder is a continuation of Session 1 which you can find in the **CB-Session-1** folder in this same repository.
 It provides a complete end to end hands-on activity which you can try out on personal AWS account.
-Follow through the steps mentiooned below carefully to become master of Aamzon Redshift
+Follow through the steps mentioned below carefully to become master of Aamzon Redshift

 ## **INTRODUCTION**